 - 1. All facts relevant to the concern will be collected. - 2.
 The Medical Director and the involved party will meet, discuss relevant issues, and if an area of concern is identified by the above process, the involved party will be counseled on corrective action. - 3.
 The involved party's agency manager will be notified in writing by the medical director immediately. - 4.
 The involved party will be monitored for a specified period of time (up to six months). - 5.
-After the monitoring period, the Medical Director and the involved party will again meet and re-evaluate the situation. - a.
+After the monitoring period, the Medical Director and the involved party will again meet and re-evaluate the situation: - a.
 If the Medical Director determines the involved party has displayed sufficient corrective action, it will be noted in that party's file and a normal relationship will be re-established.
 A letter suspending the monitoring period will be sent to the agency. - b.
-If the Medical Director determines that the involved party has not displayed sufficient corrective action, it is at the Medical Director's discretion to either: - Assign further corrective actions and a specific monitoring period and subsequent review and/or - ii.
+If the Medical Director determines that the involved party has not displayed sufficient corrective action, it is at the Medical Director's discretion to either: - i.
+Assign further corrective actions and a specific monitoring period and subsequent review and/or - ii.
 Withdraw medical control from the involved individual.
 If medical control is withdrawn, the Medical Director will immediately advise the involved individual and the agency's manager in writing. - 6.
-If the involved party feels that any of the above actions are inappropriate or unjustified, he/she may appeal for review of the decision to the Peer Review Board as established by the Pre-Hospital Care committee.
+If the involved party feels that any of the above actions are inappropriate or unjustified, he/she may appeal for review of the decision to a Peer Review Board as established by the Pre-Hospital Care committee.
 Any recommendation by the Medical Director for withdrawal of medical control shall remain in effect pending the decision of the Peer Review Board. - 7.
 Some medics' actions are so unacceptable that all or parts of this procedure may be bypassed for the first offense, and medical control may be withdrawn immediately.
 However, the agency manager involved must be consulted prior to any action being taken.
 If the manager is not available, medical control to the involved medic will be suspended until such consultation occurs. - 8.
-If medical direction has been suspended or withdrawn, written notification will be made to AzDHS BEMS as stated in Article 2 Chapter 25 Title 9 of the AAC (Arizona Administrative Code) - 9.
+If medical direction has been suspended or withdrawn, a complaint shall be issued and formal proceedings initiated pursuant to ARS Title 41, chapter 6 Article 10.
+Authorization for censure, probation, suspension or certification revocation is listed under Title 36, Chapter 21.1, Article 1; R9-25-407;408;409 of the Arizona Administrative Code (AAC) - 9.
 It will be the policy of the EMS Director to avoid punitive measures in favor of remedial and educational interventions if at all possible.